awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

 The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
 This script allows your worker nodes to discover and connect to your cluster's control plane automatically\.
 For more information, see [Launching Amazon EKS Worker Nodes](launch-workers.md)\.

-After your GPU worker nodes join your cluster, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a daemon set on your cluster with the following command\.
+After your GPU worker nodes join your cluster, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.

 ```
 kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta/nvidia-device-plugin.yml